DroidRonin/Emotter/README.md

 4. tweetclass.py creates instances of the tweets
 5. For experimenting with perceptron, change the values in perceptron.py file
 6. Multi-class perceptron takes the updated weights from perceptron class and predicts the output.
+7. Sentiment analysis.py makes use of CNN-LSTM architecture to use sentiment features as part of emotion modeling